 "Dave thought he was just making a demo," laughs Barrett Jones, "but I knew we were making a big album."

-Despite the attention news of his return to music was attracting,.
-Grohl tried to keep the project low key: after turning Foo Fighters into a full-fledged band with the addition of guitarist Pat Smear, bassist Nate Mendel and drummer William Goldsmith, the band's first US tour was supporting one of Grohl's long-term heroes, Mike Watt, in clubs.
+after turning Foo Fighters into a full-fledged band with the addition of guitarist Pat Smear, bassist Nate Mendel and drummer William Goldsmith, the band's first US tour was supporting one of Grohl's long-term heroes, Mike Watt, in clubs.

 "The main challenge for us was to establish our own identity and not use Dave's past as a crutch," says Mendel.
 "We were pretty conscious about how we did the band initially — we didn't even put out a video for the first song.
 We were trying to take it back a step to a couple of years before Nirvana blew up and do what we were all comfortable with.
 But Dave had an amazing amount of enthusiasm and a great attitude about what this band could be.
 We approached everything with the idea that we'd make every show and everything we do an exciting adventure."